-The first time I did the markets with two of my favourite blogger friends, Abbey from Meeru Style and Dee from Mama Stylista.
+The first time I ran a stall at Kirribilli Markets with two of my favourite blogger friends, Abbey from Meeru Style and Dee from Mama Stylista.
 We turned up not realising we were super late and after a mad panic we all sold around $400-$500 of our unwanted clothes each.

 1. Prepare by doing a big clear out at least 2 weeks before the market